 Explore your teacher training options

-There are two routes into teaching school- or university-led teacher training.
-You should start exploring the different routes available to get an idea of which one may suit you.
+You should start exploring the different training courses available to get an idea of which one may suit you.

 Increase your subject confidence